tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    The album's media type, such as u"CD", u"tape", u"LP", etc. as a Unicode string.

-.. data:: ISRC
+.. data:: MetaData.ISRC

    This track's ISRC value as a Unicode string.

-.. data:: catalog
+.. data:: MetaData.catalog

    This track's album catalog number as a Unicode string.

-.. data:: year
+.. data:: MetaData.year

    This track's album release year as a Unicode string.

-.. data:: date
+.. data:: MetaData.date

    This track's album recording date as a Unicode string.

-.. data:: album_number
+.. data:: MetaData.album_number

    This track's album number if it is one of a series of albums, as an integer.

-.. data:: album_total
+.. data:: MetaData.album_total

    The total number of albums within the set, as an integer.

-.. data:: comment
+.. data:: MetaData.comment

    This track's comment as a Unicode string.